gliptak/lecture-source-py/source/rst/optgrowth.rst

 In other words, :eq:`fpb30` holds when :math:`v=v^*`.

-The intuition is that maximal value from a given state can be obtained by optimally trading off
+The intuition is that maximal value from a given state can be obtained by optimally trading off:

 * current reward from a given action, vs